 Poems, Readings & Prayers

-There are, obviously, hundreds and thousands of poems, reading & Eulogies suitable for a burial or scattering ashes ceremony, it can be a daunting takes when searching rot eh right poem.
-Below we have highlighted a few of our favourites and also some additional places which you might find useful for inspiration.
+There are, obviously, hundreds and thousands of poems, reading & eulogies suitable for a burial or scattering ashes ceremony, it can be a daunting task when searching for the right poem., below we have highlighted a few of our favourites.
+We have also written an article to help with some inspiration when thinking about what to say when scattering ashes.

 Miss Me But Let Me Go